4th Of July In Memphis : Fireworks, Picnics, and Parades (2017)

 Stars and Stripes 5K, Memphis Botanic Garden, July 3, 7 p.m., $25 advance / $30 on race day

 The annual Stars and Stripes 5K is a rare thing – a race that starts at 7 p.m. instead of 7 a.m.
 The race will start and finish at a new venue this year – Memphis Botanic Garden – and benefits the American Red Cross.
 They’ll have live music and food.

-Central Gardens 4th of July Parade, Details TBA, free, all ages/kid-friendly
+Central Gardens 4th of July Parade, 10 a.m., free, all ages/kid-friendly

 Join in a 30+ year tradition of celebrating America in midtown during the Central Gardens 4th of July in Memphis parade.
-I’m still waiting on details, but the parade usually begins in the morning and spans the 14500 block of Carr Ave. between Rozelle and Willett.
+The parade begins at 10 a.m. and spans the 1400 block of Carr Ave. between Rozelle and Willett.
 To be considered for the costume contest (for kids, pets, or vehicles) gather at the corner of Rozelle and Carr at 9 a.m.
 They will have hotdogs, watermelon, son-cones and cookies, and possibly a fire engine water spray.